magento/devdocs/src/cloud/project/privatelink-service.md

    -  **Cloud region**–Provide the Cloud region where the account is hosted for verification purposes
    -  **Services and communication ports**–Magento must open ports to enable service communication between VPCs, for example _Webserver, HTTP port 80_, _SFTP port 2222_
    -  **Magento Cloud Project ID**
    -  **Connection Type**–Specify unidirectional or  bidirectional for connection type
-   -  **Service Name**–Service name for the VPC service endpoint that Magento must connect to.
-Required only to enable bidirectional PrivateLink connections.
+   -  **Service Name**–Service name for the VPC service endpoint.
+Magento requires this only to enable bidirectional PrivateLink connections.

 ### Enablement workflow